If your website is nothing more than an online brochure, you may be missing the boat.

 - Not all plug-ins integrate nicely.
 Some fight with existing software and elements.
 Additional research and time may be required to find a compatible plug-in.

 - Some are free but offer limited scope and can move up in price from there.
-Note, in many cases these are annual costs.
+Note: in many cases, these features involve an annual fee.

 Customer or Staff Login

 Customer Account Dashboard +$2,000 – $5,000

 Membership Area +$2,500 – $5,000